Fuchida/bishop/README.md

 2. Change `sample.env` to `.env` and add your S3 credentials

-3. Assuming you have Python setup, run the following commands:
+3. Assuming you have everything setup run the following commands:
    ```
    pipenv shell
    pipenv install